Lost for decades, Dorothy’s dress from ‘Oz’ up for sale

-NEW YORK (AP) — It’s one of the most recognizable outfits in American movie history, the blue-and-white checked gingham dress a young Judy Garland wore as Dorothy in the classic 1939 movie “The Wizard of Oz.”
+NEW YORK (AP) — One of the most recognizable outfits in American movie history is the blue-and-white checked gingham dress a young Judy Garland wore as Dorothy in the classic 1939 movie “The Wizard of Oz.”

 For decades, one of the versions of the dress Garland wore in the movie was assumed lost at Catholic University of America, where it had been given to someone in the drama department in the early 1970s.
 But the clearing out of some office clutter last year led to the finding of the dress in an old shoebox, and now it’s headed for the auction block.